 Sweet carbohydrates - contained in large quantities in many foods - confectioneries, soft drinks, cakes because of the sweet taste e.g. refined sugar which supplies only energy.
-Excess consumption cause dental decay especially in children.
+Excessive consumption of sweet carbohydrate causes dental decay especially in children.
 Others are fructose in fruit, honey, lactose in milk and malt.